langfuse/langfuse-docs/pages/guides/cookbook/integration_crew_ai.md

 ## Examples

-### Simple Example using OpenAI Integration and observer() decorator
+### Simple Example using OpenAI Integration and @observe() decorator

-You can use this integration in combination with the `observe()` decorator from the Langfuse Python SDK.
+You can use this integration in combination with the `@observe()` decorator from the Langfuse Python SDK.
 Thereby, you can trace non-Langchain code, combine multiple Langchain invocations in a single trace, and use the full functionality of the Langfuse Python SDK.

-Learn more about Langfuse Tracing [here](https://langfuse.com/docs/tracing) and this functionality [here](https://langfuse.com/docs/sdk/python/decorators).
+Learn more about Langfuse Tracing [here](https://langfuse.com/docs/tracing).

 ```python